 Because Mexico is a big country deciding when and where to travel totally depends on the weather and which area you are visiting.

-Southern part Mexico has a rainy season which generally starts in May until October.
-Not to worry it only rains for a short period of time and sun will come right back out.
+The southern part of Mexico has a rainy season which generally starts in May and until October.
+Not to worry it only rains for a short period of time and the sun will come right back out.

 If you want to travel in the cooler season book your trip from December to February when it is cooler.

-I suggest traveling to Mexico is between December and April when the temperatures are more comfortable and the humidity is not at all an all-time high.
+I suggest traveling to Mexico between December and April when the temperatures are more comfortable and the humidity is not at all at an all-time high.